BIRDS

 Double-crested Cormants, Cape Cod, Massachusetts.

 Brown Pelican in Elkhorn Slough, California.
 Elkhorn Slough has the most extensive salt marshes in California south of San Francisco.
-It was named a Wetland of International importance in 2018.
+It was named a “Wetland of International Importance” in 2018.

-Long-billed Curlew, GGNRA, San Francisco, California
+Long-billed Curlew, Crissy Field, Golden Gate National Recreation Area, San Francisco, California

 Red-breasted Merganser pair outside Nome, Alaska.